Rhode Island Restraining Orders Lawyer

 If you are facing a Rhode Island Restraining Order, under no circumstance should you do any of the following:

 Even if you think certain evidence might hurt you, do NOT destroy it.
 This will cast you immediately in a suspicious light with the court and the jury.
-This will give them a bias opinion before trial even begins as well as the possibility of leading to other criminal charges.
+This will give them a bias opinion before the trial even begins as well as the possibility of leading to other criminal charges.

 Under no circumstances are you to try contacting the petitioner in any way.
-If you wish to negotiate and reach an agreement, call a Rhode Island Restraining Order Attorney who can mediate a conversation between you and your petitioner’s attorney.
+If you wish to negotiate and reach an agreement, call a Rhode Island restraining order attorney who can mediate a conversation between you and your petitioner’s attorney.

 Adhere to all requirements of the restraining order.
 If you violate any of the terms, the petitioner has the right to use it against you at the permanent hearing or file another motion against the violation.

-If you find yourself in a situation involving a restraining order, please contact Rhode Island Restraining Order Lawyer Susan T. Perkins at 401-737-5467 for a FREE consultation.
+If you find yourself in a situation involving a restraining order, please contact Rhode Island Restraining Order Lawyer Susan T. Perkins at (401) 324-2990 for a FREE consultation.